 - “La Musique” (1940s) – Sold for $6 million, showing strong demand for Dalí’s conceptual and dreamlike paintings.

-At $4.7 million, Maison pour Érotomane is positioned within the mid-range tier of Dalí’s auction results, but its highly symbolic nature and rare architectural theme suggest potential for future appreciation.
+At $4.7 million, Maison pour Érotomane sits in the mid-range tier of Dalí’s auction results.
+But its highly symbolic nature and rare architectural theme suggest real room for future appreciation, particularly as collector interest in psychological surrealism keeps growing.

-Maison pour Érotomane is a strategic acquisition for investors looking for Dalí works with psychological and architectural complexity.
+Maison pour Érotomane is a strategic acquisition for investors who want a Dalí work with both psychological complexity and architectural rarity, two qualities that are hard to find combined in a single piece.

 - Freudian Influence Increases Market Value – Dalí’s paintings that explore sexuality, desire, and subconscious impulses tend to appreciate faster, as they attract collectors and scholars interested in surrealist psychology.